-It is also essential for Gordon Setters owners to keep noise levels down when their dog is in the household.
+It is also essential for Gordon Setter owners to keep noise levels down when their dog is in the household.
 Music and TVs shouldn’t play too loud to stress the puppy.

-Gordon Setters need considerable daily exercise to remain happy and healthy
+The Gordon Setter needs considerable daily exercise to remain happy and healthy

 10. They Require High Maintenance Grooming

-Gordon Setters have glossy coats that require high maintenance grooming and daily brushing to keep the hairs from tangling.
+The Gordon Setter has glossy coats that require high maintenance grooming and daily brushing to keep the hairs from tangling.
 Gordon owners have to pay special attention to the dog’s featherings because they tend to grow long.